amnn/typed-geomlab-report/report.md

 let n    = 3     in
   f(1);
 ```
 The \texttt{let} construct can be used to introduce bindings local to an expression.
-In the above example the definition of \texttt{n} exists only in the body of the \texttt{let}.
+In the above example, the definition of \texttt{n} exists only in the body of the \texttt{let}.

 Furthermore, functions close over (and are evaluated in) the environment they were defined in, not the environment they are called in, so the value of \texttt{n} in \texttt{f} forever remains \texttt{2} despite being rebound.
 That is to say, \textit{GeomLab} implements lexical, not dynamic scoping.